william-wang-stu/MyBlog/source/_posts/c-function-pointer.md

 ---

 {% note primary %}
-"About C function point in C" expressed in English.
+"About C function pointer in C" expressed in English.
 {% endnote %}

 <!-- more -->